 That goal and desire burning through Fury since birth kept him as much on the straight and narrow as he could be when nursing dark thoughts and the constant urge to go off the rails.

-Fury duly did the unthinkable to end Klitschko’s ten-year dominance and take all four world championships for himself.
+Fury did the unthinkable by ending Klitschko’s ten-year dominance and taking all four world championships for himself.

-Achieving his lifelong dream was complete, but as Fury explained to Mike Tyson in a recent HotBoxin’ Podcast interview, it soon turned into a nightmare.
+Achieving his lifelong dream was complete, but as Fury explained to Mike Tyson in a recent HotBoxin Podcast interview, it soon became a nightmare.

 “I suppose I suffered with depression and anxiety my whole life.
 From being a little boy to being a man,” revealed Fury.
 “But, I always had a goal of becoming heavyweight champion of the world.

-“It always brought me back out of the darkness to achieve that goal and nothing else mattered.
-I had a lot of tragedy in my life and a lot of stuff happen.
+“It always brought me back out of the darkness to achieve that goal, and nothing else mattered.
+I had a lot of tragedy in my life, and a lot of stuff happened.

-“All that maybe could have put me off track of becoming heavyweight champ, but I always side-tracked all of that and concentrated on the job in hand.
+“All that maybe could have put me off track of becoming heavyweight champ, but I always side-tracked all that and concentrated on the job.

-“When they said ‘right, you’re going to fight Klitschko for the world championship’ I was like ‘Hmm.
-When I win, I’m not going to have a goal anymore’.
+“When they said ‘right, you’re going to fight Klitschko for the world championship,’ I was like, ‘Hmm.
+When I win, I won’t have a goal anymore.

-“So I almost knew going into the fight that I was going to come down.
+“So I almost knew going into the fight that I would come down.
 That it was going to be a disaster.

 SHORT-LIVED